 If so, did you ever reach the point where you came up with ‘top notch’ solutions to solve your core M&E problems?
 In close collaboration with the HIF we’re trying to do exactly that by running an adapted Design Sprint Workshop in May 2019 in Nairobi.

 Design Sprint is a proven process to help answer critical questions and ensure that you are developing the right thing.
 The three-day workshop will take us through different steps to:

-The objective of this project is to collectively identify innovative opportunities to strengthen the measurement of GBV programming through the creation a shared space where innovation specialists and GBV actors from different levels can discuss and learn from their respective experience.
+The objective of this project is to collectively identify innovative opportunities to strengthen the measurement of GBV programming.
+We will do this through the creation a shared space where innovation specialists and GBV actors from different levels can discuss and learn from their respective experience.

-East Africa has seen incredible development in technology – and non-technology based innovations which has revolutionised ways of doing business.
+East Africa has seen incredible development in both technology-based and non-technology-based innovations which has revolutionised ways of doing business.
 We are hoping to harness similar talents to help define innovative approaches to effectively measure success of GBV programmes.

-Hopefully, we will leave the workshop on Wednesday the 15th of May with new ideas on how to measure GBV programming more effectively.
-This could lead to new partnerships within the humanitarian sector and greater involvement of East African Innovators.
+Hopefully, we will leave the workshop on Wednesday May 15, with new ideas on how to measure GBV programming more effectively.
+This could lead to new partnerships within the humanitarian sector and greater involvement of East African innovators.

 Photo Credit: IRC

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.